uktrade/trade-access-program/README.md

 [![CircleCI](https://circleci.com/gh/uktrade/trade-access-program/tree/master.svg?style=shield)](https://circleci.com/gh/uktrade/trade-access-program/tree/master)

 # trade-access-program
+TAP is an initiative to provide small grants to SME businesses and sole traders to help them start or grow their exports.

 This repo houses the Tradeshow Access Program (TAP) services.

+## Architecture
 There are 2 services in this project.
 Each service serves a slightly different purpose but both are build with the Django framework.

+See the **[ADR on service architecture](docs/adr/0006-split-service-into-two.md)** for more details about this decision.

 - frontend
   - serves the govuk styled grant application form.